 It is also relevant to point out here that the top jobs in the private sector are almost completely monopolised by the Hindu forward castes.
-In 2012, a study of caste in corporate boards of India's top 1,000 companies (including public sector undertakings), representing nearly 80 per cent of the market capitalisation of the National Stock Exchange (NSE), revealed that out of
+In 2012, a study of caste in corporate boards of India's top 1,000 companies (including public sector undertakings), representing nearly 80 per cent of the market capitalisation of the National Stock Exchange (NSE), revealed that out of the 9,052 board directors, 8,387 or 92.6 per cent were Hindu forward castes [Vaishyas: 46.0 per cent; Brahmins: 44.6 per cent; others: 2 per cent] whereas OBC were only 3.8 per cent and SC/ST only 3.5 per cent.
+The OBC and SC were mostly confined to PSUs.
+These empirical results show that caste diversity is non-existent in Indian corporate sector and that caste connections count more than merit.

-&lt;sup>18 PTI.
+&lt;sup>27 PTI.
 2018.
-"OBC Representation in Central Jobs Less Than Actual Quota: Government", The Wire, December 12. [https://thewire.in/rights/obc-representation-in-central-jobs-less-than-actual-quotagovernment].
+"OBC Representation in Central Jobs Less Than Actual Quota: Government", The Wire, December 12. [https://thewire.in/rights/obc-representation-in-central-jobs-less-than-actual-quota-government].

-&lt;sup>19 According to Census of India 2011, SC constitute 16.6 per cent and ST 8.6 per cent of India's population.
+&lt;sup>28 According to Census of India 2011, SC constitute 16.6 per cent and ST 8.6 per cent of India's population.
 The precise percentage of OBC is not known as the Centre has not made public the results of the Socio-Economic Caste Census 2011.
 The Mandal Commission, relying on the 1931 Caste Census and making some assumptions, arrived at the OBC percentage as 52.
 Thus, based on the available data, it can be said that the total percentage of SC, ST and OBC is about 77 per cent and that of forward caste Hindus and sociologically and educationally advanced non-Hindus is about 23 per cent.